-A newcomer on the Portland coffee scene, Water Avenue Coffee started as a pop-up shop named Temporary Coffee during construction of their permanent space in 2009.
-They officially opened in 2010, in the up and coming Central Eastside Industrial District, on, you guessed it, SE Water Avenue, next to Clive Coffee in a complex that houses the American Barista School, making this corner a little coffee hub of its own.
+A newcomer on the Portland coffee scene, Water Avenue Coffee started as a pop-up shop named Temporary Coffee during the construction of their permanent space in 2009.
+They officially opened in 2010 in the up and coming Central Eastside Industrial District, on, you guessed it, SE Water Avenue, next to Clive Coffee in a complex that houses the American Barista School, making this corner a little coffee hub of its own.
 Now they have added another shop that is listed at the end of this article.

 Water Avenue is a good fit for the neighborhood, with a long window seated bar, big shared tables, smaller 2-tops, and a stunning, 50′ reclaimed fir side counter, that looks into the roasting area.
 It’s a place for creative workers to meet, or sit over a laptop, for some café style work time.
 Water Ave serves a few hearty foods, such as soups, sandwiches and savory vegetable flatbreads, alongside croissants, scones and the like – all made by Portland’s top bakers.

-Consumer education, professionalism, and an excellent customer experience are at the forefront of Water Avenue Coffee.
+Consumer education, professionalism, and excellent customer experience are at the forefront of Water Avenue Coffee.
 Keep an eye on these guys.
-We have a feeling they will continue to evolve from being not only local contenders, but a nationally recognized brand.
+We have a feeling they will continue to evolve from being not only local contenders but a nationally recognized brand.